jahidanowar/node-mongodump-s3/README.md

-# Mongo Dump S3
+# Bakcup and Uplaod MongoDB to AWS S3

 ### What can it do ?

-A utility to backup mongodb database to amazon s3
+A package to backup mongodb database to amazon s3 bucket

 ### How do I get set up?